 is north of Mahe and about 24 km away.
 With a diving depth of 65ft there are large schools of fish, tuna and small sharks.
 The Trompeuse Rocks is one of the dive sites in Seychelles that cannot be missed either on land or water.
 They protrude from the Indian Ocean and are up to 25m high.
 Please note during your dives that there is a strong underwater current.

-is north of Mahe and about 12 km away.
-With a diving depth of 40-60ft there are shoals of fusiliers and corals.
-The dive spot is located directly in front of the small, uninhabited island.
-With a shallow reef on the south side and the low diving depth, diving here is a lot of fun.
+is north of Mahe and about 12km away.
+With a diving depth of 40-60ft, there are shoals of fuseliers and corals.
+The dive spot is directly in front of the small, uninhabited Island located.
+With a shallow reef on the south side and shallow diving depth, diving here is great fun.

 is north-east of Mahé and about 2.5 km away.
 With a diving depth of 100ft there is grouper and nurse shark.
 Not far from Mamelles Island, at a depth of 25 meters, lies the shipwreck of the English tanker Ennerdale, after which this dive spot was named.
 Since the wreck was blown up, it is possible to dive inside the ship.